Mont Ventoux, France

 The climb; 21.8k long with an average grade of 7.4% over the three distinct sections.
 Sounds easy but the second section when you enter the forest is very tough.
 It averages 9.3% for 9k.
 Once you reach Chalet Reynard your work load is at least "on paper" lighter for the last section.
 Hah!
 The road averages only 7.4% to the summit, but as if by design the wind usually picks up.
 The last 500m average 11% with the very last hairpin turn that's got to be around 20%!

 Once at the top you have two choices for the descent; Malaucene (21k) or downhill to Sault (28k) and our secret Gorge.
-Either one is stunning, but we prefer the Sault descent.
+Either one is well worth it, but we prefer the Sault descent, for one BIG reason ... please refer to top photo if you need more convincing.

 As a general rule Sault is less windy than the Malaucene side and not as steep, so you can pedal through all the gentle curves for 28k.
 This road was repaved 4 years ago and it’s amazing!
 How can today possibly get any better?